Analysis | How Trump’s ‘lots of meetings’ final-days schedule compares with past presidents

 This, of course, sounds a bit like what you might hear from a co-worker who hasn’t done much all week when you ask him what he’s done all week.
 It’s almost certainly true that Trump made lots of calls and had lots of meetings; reporting over the past four years has repeatedly indicated that Trump spends a lot of time on the phone and in informal discussions.
 For past presidents, though, that they had little free time would be assumed, and their daily schedules would be littered with various public events and scheduled interactions.
 Particularly since the 2020 presidential election, that hasn’t really been the case for Trump.

 But as it turns out, that’s not as unusual as it might seem.
-Data provided to The Post by Factba.se shows that, in the final weeks of past presidencies, things haven’t always been wall-to-wall busy.
+Data provided to The Washington Post by Factba.se shows that, in the final weeks of past presidencies, things haven’t always been wall-to-wall busy.

 That’s not a perfect metric for assessing business.
 After all, some of Clinton’s scheduled events were things like heading back to the White House from vacation.
 Factba.se also tallied events involving public statements for each president, and on that metric, only Clinton stands out as keeping his nose to the grindstone.
 (Of course, Clinton did like to talk.)